vaeryn-uk/go-httptester/README.md

 	// when the test is ended.
 	srv := httptester.Server(t, serverToTest)

-	// Create a new tester to assert against it. ht := httptester.New(t, srv)
+	// Create a new tester to test an HTTP request + response. ht := httptester.New(t, srv)

+	// Define a request.
 	ht.Request(
 		"GET",
 		"/",